 Jeff Kenneally has over thirty years experience as a paramedic in a busy and internationally reputed public ambulance system.
 The vast majority of this has been as an intensive care paramedic.
 He has performed roles including flight paramedic, communications clinician, clinical instructor and extensively as a front line manager.
 For four years Jeff was responsible for overseeing the clinical practice guideline development and clinical work instructions for his state ambulance service.
 He oversaw the transition to full implementation of evidence based clinical practice guideline development during that time.

 Jeff has been a team leader and training officer for road accident and storm rescue teams in the state emergency service.
 He continued his passion for supporting volunteers by writing the 2014-16 ambulance first responder training course.
-He lectures to emergency and trauma nurses in prehospital trauma care and provides keynote speaker roles throughout the year on a variety of prehospital topical themes..
+He lectures to emergency and trauma nurses in prehospital trauma care and is a sought after guest and keynote conference speaker on a variety of prehospital topical themes.

 Feel free to send an email to chat, share stories or even ask a question or two.
 Try firstname.lastname@example.org anytime.